erthink/libmdbx/README.md

 But in a cross-container cases or with a host-container(s) mix the two major things MUST be
 guaranteed:

-1. Coherence of memory mapping content and unified page cache inside OS kernel for host and all container(s) operated with a some DB.
+1. Coherence of memory mapping content and unified page cache inside OS kernel for host and all container(s) operated with a DB.
 Basically this means must be only a single physical copy of each memory mapped DB' page in the system memory.

-2. Uniqueness of PID values and/or a common space for ones:
+2. Uniqueness of [PID](https://en.wikipedia.org/wiki/Process_identifier) values and/or a common space for ones:
     - for POSIX systems: PID uniqueness for all processes operated with a DB.
       I.e. the `--pid=host` is required for run DB-aware processes inside Docker, either without host interaction a `--pid=container:<name|id>` with the same name/id.